no comments

 This free, preventive vaccine is available at:

-If you already paid or were charged for your flu shot:
+What if you already paid or were charged for your flu shot?

-You and your enrolled family members can get the flu vaccine at no cost, and we will reimburse you if you have to pay for it.
+You and your enrolled family members can get the flu vaccine at no cost, and we will reimburse you if you had to pay for it.

 Treating and preventing the flu